chaseruskin/orbit/docs/src/tutorials/final_project.md

 Our design heirarchy is getting more complex; we have full adders constructed of half adders and OR gates, half adders constructed of NAND gates, OR gates constructed of... uh-oh.
 More NAND gates.

 The NAND gate design unit used in the OR gates is different from NAND gates used in the half adders because they reside in different versions of the gates ip (essentially different ips).
 So did we just define an NAND gate entity twice with the same identifier?
-Yes, and thanks to `orbit`, this situation is okay.
+Yes, and thanks to Orbit, this situation is okay.

 ### Huh?

 Typical EDA tools will complain and error out when primary design units share the same name.
 How would they know which one is being used where?
-Fortunately, `orbit` is one step ahead of these tools due to implementing an algorithm called _dynamic symbol transformation_.
+Fortunately, Orbit is one step ahead of these tools due to implementing an algorithm called _dynamic symbol transformation_.

 Let's take a look at the design tree hierarchy.
 You may notice something interesting.
 ```